NativeScript/docs-v7/ApiReference/ui/web-view/README.md

 Object | Description
 ------|------------
-[FinishedEventData](../../ui/web-view/FinishedEventData.md) | Event data containing information for the finished event.
+[LoadEventData](../../ui/web-view/LoadEventData.md) | Event data containing information for the loading events of a WebView.

 Namespace | Description
 ------|------------